 Winter Weather in Prague

-Winter in Prague is cold – there is no denying it.
-Its location in Central Europe means that winter temperatures are rarely mild and you’re going to want to come armed with a warm coat, a scarf, hat and gloves.
+Prague winters are cold – there is no denying it.
+Its location in Central Europe means that winter temperatures are rarely mild and you’re going to want to come armed with a warm winter coat, a scarf, hat and gloves.

-The proper cold temperatures generally start setting in around mid-November where highs will rarely climb over the double digits celsius (< 50°F).
-It is also likely that the first snow of the season makes an appearance in November.
+The proper cold temperatures generally start setting in around mid-November where highs will rarely climb over the double digits Celsius (< 50°F).
+It is also likely that the first snow in Prague makes an appearance in November.

 If there is precipitation, you wouldn’t be wrong to expect it to be snow.
 But winter is also the driest season in Prague, so there may not be any snow when you arrive.
 Regardless, it’s best to be prepared with the right clothes, lots of layers and some warm walking boots.